-How Can Distributed Ledger Technology Solve This?
+How Can Distributed Ledger Technology Prevent Fraud?

-And now we’re back to the big idea that launched this history lesson: the potential for DLT to prevent friendly fraud.
+And now we’re back to the big idea that launched this history lesson: The potential for DLT to prevent friendly fraud.

 When cryptocurrencies were first introduced, users needed a way to record and validate transactions without having to rely on a centralized authority.
 The solution they came up with was the blockchain, an encrypted ledger of every transaction made with its associated cryptocurrency, updated in real time, with every user retaining their own copy.
 Unwieldy, perhaps, but it worked.